jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D65R1
 Completed the simple game of life program.
 Good exercise to explot using matplotlib to animate.
 The engine only uses a 'beacon' life seed.
 Next version will implement a larger grid and all Conway defined life seeds.

+###D66R1-D67R1
+Programmed a simple 2 layer neural network that demonstrates backpropogation prediction of 0 or 1 based on three inputs of 0 and 1.